athankefalas/swift-toasts/README.md

 let toast = UIToast(configuration: .savedChanges())
 ```

-A `UIToast` can either use a standard content mode or a custom content mode, depending on which content properties are set.
-When using the standard content mode, the underlying content of the toast will use the same `ToastContentView` as a SwiftUI toast and will map the icon, title and value subtitle property values to the appropriate SwiftUI components.
-In contrast, when using the custom content mode the presented toast will use the configured custom `UIView`, which will be hosted using a `UIViewRepresentable` and using the default system layout sizing rules.
+A `UIToast` can use either a standard content mode or a custom content mode, depending on which content properties are set.
+When using the standard content mode, the underlying content of the toast uses the same `ToastContentView` as a SwiftUI toast and maps the icon, title, and value subtitle property values to the appropriate SwiftUI components.
+In contrast, when using the custom content mode, the presented toast uses the configured custom `UIView`, which is hosted using a `UIViewRepresentable` and the default system layout sizing rules.
 In both modes, a custom background `UIView` can be set by using the `backgroundView` property.
 The current content mode a toast is inferred to have can be accessed by using the `inferredContentMode` property.

 ``` Swift